SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ### settle
-Variable to set the number of microseconds allowed for the opamp output to settle.
+Property to set the number of microseconds allowed for the opamp output to settle.
 Ranges from 0 to 127 microseconds.

 ##### Usage